-Upon a first time drunk driving offense, you face the following BMV penalties:
+For a first OUI, you face the following BMV penalties:

 - 150-day suspension

-Your DUI lawyer can file for the hearing and represent you if you chose not to attend.
-This option is preferable for a lot of people, such as working folks and out-of-state drivers.
+A defense lawyer can file for the hearing and represent you if you chose not to attend.
+This option is preferable for a lot of people, such as those who have to work and out-of-state drivers.

 Under implied consent law, Maine requires all drivers submit to a blood-alcohol content (BAC) test or breathalyzer when asked by police.
 Refusing will cause an automatic suspension of your driving privileges for 275 days.

 If you are under 21 and refuse the breathalyzer, your license and privilege to operate will be suspended for 18 months.
-For further details on DUI penalties and refusal laws in Maine, visit this page.
+Read more about DUI penalties and refusal laws in Maine.